boldbi/bold-bi-docs/docs/working-with-dashboards/dashboards-templates.md

 ![Jira Dashboard](/static/assets/working-with-dashboards/images/jira-dashboard.png)

 Look at <a href="https://www.boldbi.com/blog/jira-dashboard-example-with-bold-bi" target="_blank">this</a>
- blog post to know how to connect your Jira data with Bold BI Dashboard and visualize your project and team insights.
+ blog post to learn how to connect your Jira data with Bold BI Dashboard and visualize your project and team insights.

 ## MailChimp Dashboard